 The seven-layer rainbow cake was the a attention grabber at this party!
 It’s a time consuming cake to bake and assemble but it is well worth the effort because when the cake is cut your guests will be very surprised.

-For this party I decided on a BBQ featuring Professor Marvel’s grilled hot dogs served in toasted buns along with Auntie Em’s potato salad and the Scarecrow’s corn on the cob.
+For the Wizard of Oz party I decided on a BBQ featuring Professor Marvel’s grilled hot dogs served in toasted buns along with Auntie Em’s potato salad and the Scarecrow’s corn on the cob.
 The dessert was what really made the event spectacular.
 I served Wicked Witch of the West (Chocolate) and Good Witch of the North (Vanilla) cupcakes.
 The centerpiece was a bowl of Pistachio pudding adorned with a figuring of the Wicked Witch seemingly floating in a pool of green.
 This was the only decoration and it helped tie the theme together.
-Finally, the cake was the real attention grabber, a seven layer rainbow cake!

 Makes one 10” cake and 12 cupcakes